hqnnahwang/Hacktoberfest2022NewRepo/README.md

 * Add your name to the 'CONTRIBUTORS.md' file

-* Add a simple script to say your favorite book in any language in script folder, filename in the format of yourname_favoritebook.xx
+* Add a simple script to say your favorite sport in any language in script folder, filename in the format of yourname_favoritesport.xx

 ## Getting started
 * Fork this repository